crate/cratedb-guide/docs/integrate/opentelemetry/telegraf/usage.md

-(opentelemetry-telegraf-tutorial)=
+(opentelemetry-telegraf-usage)=
 # Store OpenTelemetry metrics using Telegraf and CrateDB

-This tutorial walks you through configuring [Telegraf] to receive [OpenTelemetry] [metrics] and store them into CrateDB.
+This how-to guide walks you through configuring [Telegraf] to receive [OpenTelemetry] [metrics] and store them into CrateDB.

 ## Prerequisites